danielstumpp/neuro-spatial-contrast/README.md

 # neuro-spatial-contrast
-exploration of spatial contrast for classification and localization
+Exploration of Spatial Contrast (SC) for classification and localization